 Imagery used in our spectral analysis was acquired from the Vancouver Fraser Port Authority (VFPA) and GeoBC.
-The datasets were identical in their specificationsspatial (10 cm) and spectral (8bit RGB stereo) resolutions, however VFPA imagery was taken 19-24 April 2018 while GeoBC imagery was taken in summer 2016.
-Bothimagery datasets were acquired at low tide using manned aerial vehicles.
-Prior to analyzing the imagery we catalogued the dominant land cover types of the estuary, which varied from monoculture-forming herbaceous species e.g. P. arundinaceaC. lyngbyei and shrubs sweet gale (e.g. Myrica gale), to bare substrates and log debrisaccumulations.
-Training polygons of each land cover type were manually drawn in ArcMap (v10.6.1; Esri Inc. 2020) using 2019 field data and notes from prior work throughout the study area.
+The datasets were identical in their respective specifications (10 cm, 8bit RGB stereo), however VFPA imagery was taken 19–24 April 2018 while GeoBC imagery was taken in June 2016.
+Both datasets were acquired at low tide using manned aerial vehicles.
+Prior to analyzing the imagery we catalogued the dominant land cover types of the estuary, which varied from monodominant herbaceous species such as P. arundinacea and C. lyngbyei, to shrubs such as sweet gale (Myrica gale), to bare mud and log debris.
+Training polygons of each land cover type were manually drawn in ArcMap (v10.6.1; Esri Inc. 2020) using 2019 field data and notes from prior work in the study area.
 These ground-verified data were used as training sites to calculate the unique spectral signature of each land cover class.
-Training data varied from 55 - 1,925 pixels per class (x̃ = 663.6).
-Low training sizes were infrequent, occurring only in instances where verified training sites were lacking, but deemed important to include.
+Training data varied from 55–1,925 pixels per class (x̃ = 663.6).
+Low training sizes were infrequent, occurring only where verified training sites were lacking, but deemed important to include.
 High training sizes reflect instances where larger samples were necessary for effectively distinguishing similar classes.
-Separate classes and training polygons were created for each imagery dataset due to temporal, technological, and spatial differences, with 21 classes in the GeoBC dataset, and 31 in the VFPA respectively.
+Separate classes and training polygons were created for each imagery dataset, with 21 and 31 classes in the GeoBC and VFPA datasets respectively.

 To enhance processing performance, we removed all non-suitable habitat from the analysis prior to classification.
-Non-suitable habitat was defined as (1) terrestrial habitats above the high-tide mark, (2) open water, including significant tidal channels (3) tidal mudflats, (4) areas shaded/covered by nearby woody plants, and (5) anthropogenic structures (e.g. riprap, docks, pavement).
+Non-suitable habitat was defined as (1) terrestrial habitats above the high-tide mark, (2) open water, including significant tidal channels (3) tidal mudflats, (4) areas shaded/covered by nearby woody plants, and (5) anthropogenic structures (e.g., riprap, docks, pavement).
 Remaining imagery was classified in ArcMap using a supervised Bayes Maximum Likelihood Classification, a probabilistic approach that characterizes each land cover class by its mean vector and covariance matrix, and then assigns each cell to the class in which it has the greatest likelihood of being a member (Richards 2013).

 Based on preliminary outputs, certain adjustments were made to improve classification accuracy.
-Classified rasters were aggregated from 0.1 to 1.0 m pixel size using median class values, as the high spatial resolution of the imagery, combined with the effects of varying stem densities, substrates and shadows, produced an undesirable amount of noise.
+Classified rasters were aggregated from 0.1 to 1.0 m pixel size using median class values, as the high spatial resolution of the imagery, combined with the effects of varying stem densities, substrates, and shadows, produced an undesirable amount of noise.
 We also noted the outputs of the GeoBC dataset were superior to the VFPA dataset, likely because the imagery was taken later in the growing season when aboveground biomass was more developed.
 We therefore used it wherever possible and only used the VFPA imagery in the outer estuary, where GeoBC imagery was not available.
-Non-native T. angustifolia and T. x glauca often had overlapping spectral signatures in our exploratory analyses, perhaps due to similarities in their respective ramet densities and flower abundances.
+Though classified separately, non-native T. angustifolia and T. × glauca often had overlapping spectral signatures in our exploratory analyses, perhaps due to similarities in their respective ramet densities and flower abundances.
 To avoid confusion, the two taxa were combined as “non-native cattail” for the final classification.
-Native T. latifolia was rarely confused with non-native Typha, likely due to factors such as leaf colour, fewer flowering plants (Grace & Wetzel 1982), and physical differences, as T. latifolia rarely achieves densities that are comparable to its exotic congeners in the FRE.